ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 W: Some index files failed to download.
 They have been ignored, or old ones used instead.
 ```

 Good, there are some changes on the output.
-Probably, it is trying to connect our *http* service.
-Let's deceive it with running **SimpleHTTPServer** on local machine.
+Probably, it tries to connect our *http* service.
+Let's deceive it by running **SimpleHTTPServer** on local machine.

 ```python2 -m SimpleHTTPServer 80```